Apply to Teach SWI

 Application Process & Timeline

 Once you submit your application, you will land on the following message: "Thank you for completing the Small World Initiative Partner Instructor Application!
 We appreciate your interest and will follow up with you regarding any questions or next steps.
 If you receive this message, rest assured that your application has been successfully submitted.
 You will not receive any additional confirmation emails.
 Typical review time is 4-6 weeks after the end of each month in which the application is received.
 The Selection Committee takes a break during the following months: June-August and December-January.
-Should you need expedited review for a compelling reason (e.g., answer required in order to receive funding in time to implement the program on your desired schedule), please contact us through the contact page of the Small World Initiative website: http://www.smallworldinitiative.org/contactus.
+Should you need expedited review for a compelling reason (e.g., answer required in order to receive funding in time to implement the program on your desired schedule), please contact us.
 Thank you, and we look forward to reviewing your application!"

-The next training is being hosted at the University of Connecticut in Storrs, Connecticut July 19-23, 2017.
-The application deadline to be considered to teach during the 2017-2018 academic year is May 15, 2017.
+The application deadline to be considered for the summer 2018 training is May 15, 2018.
 However, as we review applications on a rolling basis, we recommend applying as early as possible to ensure space is available in the training.
-Update: As of May 15, 2017, the training is full, and we have a waitlist.
-Applicants who qualify to waive the training may still teach during the 2017-2018 academic year if they meet our other requirements and participate in group calls.
+Last year, the training was full prior to the deadline.
+Applicants may qualify to waive the in-person training if they meet our other requirements and participate in remote training through group calls.

-United Kingdom, Ireland & Spain – If your school is located in the United Kingdom, Ireland, or Spain, please contact us here as the application and training process are different.
+United Kingdom, Ireland, Portugal, & Spain – If your school is located in the United Kingdom, Ireland, Portugal, or Spain, please contact us here as the application and training process are different.

 We would like to thank the VWR Foundation, the American Society for Microbiology, and the University of Connecticut for generously supporting our training.